componentjs/development/Readme.md

 If you want to commit your changes, you need to commit them first wihtin each submodule.
 At the end you can commit the references within the root project.

 For more information visit [git submodules tips](https://git.wiki.kernel.org/index.php/GitSubmoduleTutorial)

+#### Running component

+You should use node 0.11, to avoid build steps for all the modules.

+Find out where your npm symlinks were created: `which component`, the result could looks like: `/usr/local/share/npm/bin/component`.
+Use this path to run node with the harmony flag:

+`node --harmony /usr/local/share/npm/bin/component-build`

+You can debug component with [node-inspector](https://github.com/node-inspector/node-inspector):

+`node-debug --nodejs --harmony /usr/local/share/npm/bin/component-build`

+To create a breakpoint just write `debugger` in the source code where you want to pause.